 – My Target Accounts

-Most useful for the sales teams, this dashboard keeps track of target account lists, recently closed accounts, last sales activity, and the most recent engagement from target accounts.
+This dashboard keeps track of target account lists.
+This includes recently closed accounts, last sales activity, and the most recent engagement from target accounts.

 – Target Account Landscape

-This dashboard gives Sales and Marketing Directors a high-level overview of target accounts, such as the number of target accounts by industry, associated contacts, and how many web pages were viewed by each account.
+This dashboard gives Sales and Marketing Directors a high-level overview of target accounts.
+This includes the number of target accounts by industry, associated contacts, and how many web pages were viewed by each account.

 Getting Started with a Basic ABM Campaign

-- Look up all companies in your CRM, then click on “More Filters” and select the “Target Account” property.
+- Look up all companies in your CRM.
+Click on “More Filters” and select the “Target Account” property.

-- Filter accounts by annual revenue, industry, number of employees, etc., depending on the product or service the company offers.
+- Filter accounts by annual revenue, industry, number of employees, etc., depending on the company’s product or service.

 - Select all these accounts and add them to a static list.

-- Send specific and personalized marketing messages (blogs, emails, white papers, etc.) that can solve a specific and unique problem for the accounts in the same list.
+- Send specific and personalized marketing messages (blogs, emails, white papers, etc.).
+These can solve a specific and unique problem for the accounts in the same list.